 Roundwood markets are closely linked to developments in the construction sector.
 Regarding wood consumption this industry sector is most important, for in Germany almost 2/3 of removals are transformed into products designed for building construction and housing elements.
 The German construction, housing and property industries form a key sector for growth and employment.
 With a workforce of around 1.6 million and a gross value added of about 434 billion euros, it is among the most important sectors in the national economy.
 In Germany there are about 18.8 million buildings, of which 80 % are older than 25 years.
 This means a huge dormant potential to be mobilized.
-In 2016 the number of residential building permits has increased against the previous year (+ 4,442 units) up to 125,213 units.
-Latest figures for the year 2016 with a 16.2 % share of wooden buildings stand for a new record (2015: 16.1 %).
-This has been announced by the Germany Timber Federation of Carpenters within the Central German Building Association in their annual report 2017.
+In 2017 the number of new residential building permits has dropped against the previous year (- 8,246 units) to 146,012 units.
+In contrast latest figures for the year 2017 with a 17.7 % share of wooden buildings stand for a new record (2016: 16.2 %).
+This has been announced by the Germany Timber Federation of Carpenters within the Central German Building Association in their annual report 2018.

-4.3 Trade policy issues - Trade with wood and wood based products years net imports continued to increase: 1.9 million m3(r) in 2012, 6.4 million m3(r) in 2013, 8.4 million m3(r) in 2014 and 8.8 million m3(r) in 2015.
-Preliminary data for 2016 show net imports of 5.8 million m3(r).
-In monetary terms, however, exports show a surplus in all recent years - but with a decreasing trend.
-In 2011 net exports of 8.2 billion Euros of wood and wood based products could be achieved.
-2012, 2013, 2014 and 2015 show a further decrease to 7.0, 6.7, 6.0 and 5.5 billion Euros, respectively.
-Preliminary data for 2016 describe a slight increase of net exports to 5.9 billion Euros.
-The following figures 4 and 5 show the German trade balance of wood and wood based products of different product groups in the time period 2013 to 2016 in million m3(r) and in 1,000 million Euros.
+4.3 Trade policy issues - Trade with wood and wood based products

+German trade with wood and wood based products showed in the period 2015 to 2017 a decrease in net imports, measured in roundwood equivalents (m3(r)): 8.8 million m3(r) in 2015 and 6.6 million m3(r) in 2016.
+Preliminary data for 2017 show net imports of 2.4 million m3(r).
+In monetary terms, however, net trade shows a surplus in all recent years.
+Moreover, net exports are slightly increasing:.
+In 2015 net exports of 5.5 billion Euros of wood and wood based products could be achieved.
+2016 shows a further decrease to 5.7 billion Euros.
+Preliminary data for 2017 describe a further increase of net exports to 6.5 billion Euros.